How to split PDFs using PHP

 └── processor.php

-In this post, you learned how to easily and seamlessly split PDF files for your PHP application using our Split PDF API.
+You’ve learned how to split PDF files for your PHP application using our split PDF API.

-You can integrate these functions into your existing applications and split PDFs.
-With the same API token, you can also perform other operations, such as merging documents into a single PDF, adding watermarks, and more.
+Integrate these functions into your existing applications.
+With the same API token, you can perform other operations like merging documents into a single PDF, adding watermarks, and more.
 To get started with a free trial, sign up(opens in a new tab) here.

 Jonathan D. Rhyne